 We don't keep much stock, but we will assist our local Jamaican pilots with the procurement of new paragliding gear and do offer big discounts from our suppliers named below.

 Ozone - an Anglo-French company - is one of the bigger players and quite dominant in the competition scene.

-AirDesign has evolved from the demise of Airwave, a formerly Austrian company.
-They are based in the Austrian Alps near Innsbruck.
+AirDesign has evolved from the demise of Airwave, a former Austrian company.
+AD is based in the Austrian Alps near Innsbruck.